-2.2 Provider Aggregation and Multi-Homing
+2.2.
+Provider aggregation and multi-homing

 In order to reduce the routing table size, the usage of PA addressing is required.
-This means that sites obtain prefixes which are part of their provider's allocation, so that its provider only announce the complete aggregate to their providers, and they do not announce prefixes belonging to other ISP aggregates, as presented in figure 1.
+This means that sites obtain prefixes which are part of their provider's allocation, so that its provider only announce the complete aggregate to their providers, and they do not announce prefixes belonging to other ISP aggregates, as presented in Fig. 2.